Shelter Rentals

 Frequently Asked Questions

-Chautauqua Park is the open lawn area north of the Chautauqua buildings to Baseline Road within the circular drive.
+Chautauqua Park is the open Park lawn area north of the Chautauqua buildings to Baseline Road within the circular drive.
 The shelter located behind the Dining Hall is a Chautauqua Association rental.

 If your event is open to the public or for fund raising, you must apply for a Special Event Permit